Undone Computer Science, Conference on

 Undone Computer Science 2026

-General information — Programme — Registration & travel information
+General information — Programme — Friendly space policy

-Past: Call for presentations (July 2025) — Previous editions
+Call for presentations (July 2025) — Travel information & registration — Previous editions

 Keynotes